- Career Areas

 After meeting a fellow Iranian, who lived in Alaska, she got married and moved there for 2 years.
 She earned her bachelor's degree (in computer science and applied mathematics) from the University of Alaska in Fairbanks.

 The couple moved to Maryland in 1990 where Moazami worked at Booz Allen Hamilton for 4 years, and then for a consulting firm, until coming to APL in 1999.
 As an IT manager, Moazami provides business application support to APL staff.
-"We build and maintain the business systems used internally at APL (Payroll, Human Resources, Financials, Reporting, etc.).
+"We build and maintain the business systems used internally at APL (Payroll, Talent Services, Financials, Reporting, etc.).
 "In addition to making sure our customers receive the IT services they require, I consider the people of my group and department to be my second highest priority."
 Moazami says she's "always had a passion for helping people grow and ensuring that staff members reach their maximum potential."

 Moazami earned her M.S. in technical/organizational management through JHU's part-time graduate engineering program (Engineering for Professionals) located here on the APL campus.
 She's also been able to pursue another part-time career, teaching in the Technical Management program and serving as an advisor to graduate students in that program.